 Term Description Abuse or neglect There is no statutory definition of abuse or neglect.
 It can be described as a violation of individuals' human and/or civil rights by any other person or persons who cause harm to a person in need of care and support.
 It may be a single or repeated acts or omissions occurring within a personal or close relationship where there is an expectation of trust.
 Adult assurance statement This is a self-audit tool that relevant agencies may be required to use to demonstrate compliance with adult safeguarding requirements.
 It was introduced by the Care Act 2014 and its supporting guidance which requires that the local authority assures itself that local safeguarding arrangements are in place.
 Adult at risk An adult who: a) Has needs for care and support (whether or not the authority is meeting any of those needs), b) Is experiencing, or is at risk of abuse and neglect, and c) As a result of those needs is unable to protect himself or herself against abuse or neglect or the risk of it."
 Care Act 2014.
 Child A person up to 18 years old.
-Staff The term "Staff" is used to refer to staff working on behalf of Your Housing Group whether paid or voluntary and that come into contact with, or are actually regularly working with, children (including unborn children) and adults at risk in our accommodation or services.
+YHG Colleagues The term "colleagues" is used to refer to colleagues working on behalf of Your Housing Group whether paid or voluntary and that come into contact with, or are actually regularly working with, children (including unborn children) and adults at risk in our accommodation or services.
 Modern slavery and human trafficking This is a broad term used to encompass the offences of slavery, servitude and forced or compulsory labour and human trafficking.
 The term extends to slavery-like practices such as debt bondage, sale or exploitation of children and forced or servile marriage.
 While varied in nature, all involve one person depriving another person of their liberty, in order to exploit them for personal or commercial gain.
 Perpetrator The person or persons committing the abuse or causing neglect.
 Person-centred approach This means keeping the person in focus when making decisions about their lives and working in partnership with them, taking their views and wishes into account.
 Safeguarding The Care and Support statutory guidance 2014 issued under the Care Act 2014 defines safeguarding as "Protecting an adult's right to live in safety, free from abuse and neglect."
+The NSPCC defines safeguarding as "the action that is taken to promote the welfare of children and protect them from harm"